 Every child has the legal right to receive financial support from his or her parents, whether the parents are separated, divorced or were never married.
 The amount of child support is based on income from whatever source derived including, but not limited to, the compensation for services, wages, pensions, business income, rents, royalties, dividends, interest, capital gains, alimony, and annuities.

-The lawyers from Massachusetts Family Law Group assist parents in establishing paternity, child support orders, health insurance orders, collecting past-due child support, and asking the court to modify child support orders when circumstances change.
+The lawyers from Pollack Law Group, P.C. assist parents in establishing paternity, child support orders, health insurance orders, collecting past-due child support, and asking the court to modify child support orders when circumstances change.

 Plymouth Child Support Modification Lawyers